a unique program in the Lee Honors College

-Study in the States is a unique program in the Lee Honors College offering educational opportunities that will take place outside the classroom.
-Courses can be used to satisfy general education requirements and honors college requirements.
+Study in the States offers educational opportunities that take place outside the classroom.
 Except for the cost of tuition, expenses will be paid by the honors college.
-All trip descriptions, including dates, are included in the honors college course catalog.
+All trip descriptions, including dates, are included below.
+Follow us online using #LHCSIS!

 Applications for 2020 Study in the States courses are now closed!